Giants' Hunter Strickland to Undergo Surgery for Hand Injury After Punching Door

 "The closer has got to have emotional control," Bochy continued, according to Pavlovic.
 "We all get frustrated and that's a tough loss and a gut-wrenching loss.
 I'm sure he felt full responsibility.
 He didn't think before it happened.
 I'm thoroughly disappointed, trust me.
 I'm crushed, because this guy has grown as a pitcher and a person.
 I know Hunter cares deeply."

+Hunter Strickland posted this to his Instagram page.
+Says in part “I’ve made a mistake and regret it.” https://t.co/55bhnWJ1kW

-Strickland entered Monday's game with a 4-2 lead but promptly gave up three runs on two walks and three hits, retiring just one hitter in the inning.
+Strickland entered Monday's game with a 4-2 lead but promptly gave up three runs on two walks and three hits.
+He retired only one hitter in the inning.

 "It's unacceptable," Strickland said after the game.
 "Obviously, I'm not thrilled about it right now.
 I didn't do my job, so I'll go watch video and figure out what I have to do be better. ...
 Nothing seemed to be right or working for me.
 It just sucked, in general."